j-pride/manual/manual.md

 COL_ID, lowest, highest, COL_NAME, COL_FIRST_NAME);
 ```

-As you can see, the identifier feature can be combined with Java's standard replacement feature.
+As you can see, the identifier feature can be combined with Java's standard replacement feature addressed by % characters.
 Arguments are assigned to identifiers in order of occurrence in the format string.
 Repeated occurrences of an identifier are replaced by the argument which was assigned to the identifier on its first occurrence.

 By default, the identifiers and the assigned argument values don't have to be identical, so the identifiers may be abbreviations or - vice versa - more descriptive forms of the actual table or column names passed as arguments.
 The possible risk is a hidden miss-assignment which still leads to syntactically valid SQL but to a wrong business logic.
 Referring to the example, swap the constants COL_NAME and COL_FIRST_NAME in the argument list and it results only in a minimal subtle miss behavior.
 If you don't have fine-grained test suite to reveal such a bug, you may use the expression builder in a more restrictive way.
 If you call SQL.buildx() instead of SQL.build() the builder will throw an InvalidArgumentException if the variable identifiers don't match the values of the assigned arguments based on a case-insensitive string comparison.
 E.g. the following SQL assembly would fail as the argument value "name" would be assigned to the variable identifier "first_name":